Juanancg/datastructurescpp/doc/lists.md

 Only the top element is accesible.

 ## Queue
 Opposite to stacks, it follows FIFO (First in, First out).
+Operations Enqueue and dequeue (insert and get).